nim-lang/Nim/doc/tut1.rst

 Parameters
 ----------
-Parameters are constant in the procedure body.
+Parameters are immutable in the procedure body.
 By default, their value cannot be changed because this allows the compiler to implement parameter passing in the most efficient way.
 If a mutable variable is needed inside the procedure, it has to be declared with ``var`` in the procedure body.
 Shadowing the parameter name